 Consequences of being disqualified for fraud

-Circumstances of disqualification for fraud
+Circumstances of a director ban for fraud

-The number of directors disqualified solely for fraud (although fraud can pervade under many different headings leading to disqualification as a director) are few because of the high threshold required to prove such offences and the evidential burden of proving the fraud.
+The number of directors banned solely for fraud (although fraud can pervade under many different headings leading to disqualification as a director) are few because of the high threshold required to prove such offences and the evidential burden of proving the fraud.

-Fraud generally refers to an abuse of a trusted position and, in respect of director disqualification proceedings, this refers to circumstances of fraudulent trading, where a company’s business is run with the knowledge that a company has no likelihood of avoiding insolvency and with the intent to defraud third parties (usually creditors) during this period.
+Fraud generally refers to an abuse of a trusted position and, in respect of legal proceedings, this refers to circumstances of fraudulent trading, where a company’s business is run with the knowledge that a company has no likelihood of avoiding insolvency and with the intent to defraud third parties (usually creditors) during this period.

 The common grounds for a director to be disqualified for fraud is in criminal proceedings for fraudulent trading under the Companies Act 2006, although rarely a conviction may not be required and a disqualification claim can be brought on its own.

 At Francis Wilks & Jones we are able to advise on any risk you or your business may face as a result of being subject to a disqualification claim for fraud.
-Please call any member of our Director disqualification team for a consultation now for help.
+Please call any member of our disqualification team for a consultation now for help.